vishm/DSCaseStudy/CodeBook.md

 The single resultant dataset contains:

 - subject_id - ID of the subject that the record of measurement pertains to.
-- activity - activity undertaken when measurement was gathered
+- activity - activity undertaken when measurement was gathered.
+This will be one of the following "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"

 this is then followed by the mean() and std() or the following measures.